athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

     We can see that the best result was an RMSE of about 1841.15 sales with the following
     configuration:

-ˆ Strategy: Average
+- Strategy: Average

-ˆ n: 3
+- n: 3

-ˆ offset: 12
+- offset: 12

-ˆ function: median()
+- function: median()

     It is not surprising that the chosen model is a function of the last few observations at the same point in prior cycles, although the use of the median instead of the mean may not have